On the Trail of the Laughing Elephant

 For his daughter Camille, married to Charles Ducup de St Paul, he ordered the Chateau Ducup St Paul.
 Upon her death it was bought by the Catholic church.
 A reminder of a more gracious age, it is now almost swallowed up in the semi industrial sprawl that encircles Perpignan.

-His daughter Jeann married Jules Pams, a lawyer, councillor and later, Minister of Agriculture and of the Interior.
-For them he had Chateau de Valmy built on the heights of Argeles.
 Impossible to miss its Disneyesque turrets and towers catching the sun as you drive the D 914 towards Collioure.
 Call in for a tasting of excellent wine or to visit the Park Valmy where concerts are often held.
+MORE

 The Hotel de l’Industrie became known as Hotel Pams when Jeanne and Jules Pams moved into Rue St Sauveur (now Rue Zola).